mattholamieux/matts_kinesis/README.md

 * kinesis.lua: the main file for the script (containing the `init` function norns will run when the script is first loaded.)
   * sun.lua: sets the visual elements of the sun (e.g., number of rays) and handles the switching between the different modes (see the `Sun:enc` function)
   * sun_mode_X.lua: the ui and sound behavior is defined in these four files
-  * ray.lua: code for setting the size and position of each of the sun's rays.
+  * ray.lua: code for setting the size and position of each of the sun's rays
-  * photon.lua: code for each of the sun's "photons."
+  * photon.lua: code for each of the sun's "photons"
-* Engine_sunshine.sc: SuperCollider granular synth engine.
+* Engine_sunshine.sc: SuperCollider granular synth engine
-* utilities.lua: misc lua functions used by multiple files.
+* utilities.lua: misc lua functions used by multiple files

 ## Things to keep in mind while modifying the script
 * Reload the script after making each of the modifications below. also, changes to SuperCollider code require restarting the norns.